duiliol/iot_exam/README.md

     from GitHub.
 After building the broker, the configuration provided in this repository, in the <em>rsmb.conf</em> file can be used when launching it.</li>
 </ul>
+In order to correctly connect to the AWS IoT MQTT broker, you should create a device on AWS IoT and place the information required to connect to it in the <em>aws</em> folder.
+Please refer to the readme in the AWS folder for more details.